 Harry Potter on audiobook, since that’s Henry’s current obsession

 Jodi studied occupational therapy at the University of Cape Town.
 During her year of community service in a rural hospital, she realised the need for better health systems and health financing, to ensure quality health care.
-She has subsequently graduated with a master’s in public health and is currently pursuing a PhD in health financing and leadership in public health.
+She has a PhD in health financing and leadership in public health.
 She has worked with South Africa Departments of Health, Treasury and academic institutions.
 Her passion is health financing and governance within public health.

 “Jodi is quirky, outspoken and courageous.
 She is simultaneously all heart and all head: she wears her heart on her sleeve and is an unabashed health geek.
 Always ready with a soulful laugh, always willing to speak truth to power: there are very few more passionate advocates of better healthcare for all, and the importance of a robust public health sector for the future of South African society.”

 The Immortal Life of Henrietta Lacks by Rebecca Skloot

 My Sister the Serial Killer by Oyinkan Braithwaite